kevinmy35/starter-hugo-academic-2/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Ye Mou is currently a PhD student supervised by [Mathieu Mivelle](https://sites.google.com/view/mathieumivelle/home) at the laboratory [INSP](https://w3.insp.upmc.fr/) of Sorbonne Université.
-He received his Bachelor of Engineering and Master of Engineering from Northeastern University (China) and INP-ENSEEIHT (France), respectively.
+He received Master of Engineering and Bachelor of Engineering from INP-ENSEEIHT (France) and Northeastern University (China), respectively.